yoojh9/flutter_real_app/README.md

 ## 10. Widget Tree vs Element Tree

 ### 1) Widget Tree

 - Configuration(rebuilds frequently) : just a bunch of configuration settings.
 - the widget tree is constantly changing basically whenever you call set state, so whenever the build method get executed, Flutter rebuilds that widget tree
+- Provide configuration for element and render tree

 ### 2) Element Tree

+- Connect widget and render tree, manage state, update render tree when widget tree changes.
 - Links widgets with rendered objects(rarely rebuilds)
 - created by Flutter automatically based on widget tree and it links widgets to the actual rendered objects
 - The element tree is managed differently and does not rebuild with every call to the build method
 - render it to the screen and it does so by looking at the widget at which this element also points which holds all the information you need for painting it to the screen, like a background color, a border the size.

 ### 3) Render Tree

 - Rendered objects on the screen (rarely rebuilds)
 - What you see on the screen

 <br>

 ## 11. build method

+- build() runs very often and re-builds the widget tree (or parts of it)
 - build method is called by flutter whenever your state changes
 - build method runs again, new instances of all these classes are created.
 - build method를 호출시키는 trigger
 - calling set state automatically leads to build being called
 - media query or theme will cause your widget to rebuild automatically whenever changes (ex.rotate device, soft keyboard appear)

 <image src="./capture2.png" width="600">

+splitting your apps efficiently is a good idea but always keep in mind that build calls, the widget tree being rebuilt is generally not problematic and a core functionality of Flutter. and Flutter manages this efficiently to not rebuild the element and the render tree all the time

+## 12. 'const' widgets & Constructors

+basically all stateless widgets are immutable using the const keyword in front of classes or class constructors which give you constant objects to avoid unnecessary rebuilds of these widgets in the Flutter widget tree

+## 13. ...(Three dots)

+add three dots in front of a list or in front of a function or a method that returns a list.
+These three dot tell Dart that you want to pull all the elements out of that list and merge them as single elements into that surrounding list which we have.